Partially Identified Rankings from Pairwise Interactions

-Consider a null hypothesis $H_0: \boldsymbol{r} \in R(G, \mathbf{F}, P)$.
-In Corollary \ref{cor:matrix_representation}, we showed that this null hypothesis is equivalent to a set of inequalities derived from the probability matrix corresponding to $\boldsymbol{r}$.
+where $\boldsymbol{r} \in \mathsf{R}$ is the logically possible ranking the researcher wants to test against the data.
+In Corollary \ref{cor:matrix_representation}, we showed that this hypothesis is equivalent to a set of inequalities derived from the probability matrix corresponding to $\boldsymbol{r}$.
 Since each non-empty entry in this matrix is equal to 1 minus its symmetric counterpart, it suffices to consider the inequalities arising from either its upper or lower triangular submatrix.
 Specifically, we focus on the upper triangular part.
-For $\boldsymbol{r}$ without ties, the conditions in \eqref{eq:dir_games}-\eqref{eq:indir_games} of Theorem \ref{th:sharp_ranking_general} can be restated as follows: $E[Y_{\ell, j}] > 1/2$ whenever $r_{\ell} < r_j$, and $E_P[Y_{j, \ell} - Y_{i, k}] < 0$ whenever $r_{\ell} \le r_k \le r_i \le r_j$, with at least one inequality being strict.
-We are interested in constructing a consistent test for these conditions.
-Since the power of a valid test for strict inequality cannot converge to 1 when the strict inequality is violated with equality -- resulting in the test being inconsistent -- we will focus on testing weak inequalities, namely, the null $H_0: \boldsymbol{r} \in R_0(G, \mathbf{F}, P)$, where
+Suppose $\boldsymbol{r}$ is without ties: then, conditions \eqref{eq:dir_games}-\eqref{eq:indir_games} in Theorem \ref{th:sharp_ranking_general} can be restated as follows: $\expect[Y_{\ell, j}] > 1/2$ whenever $r_{\ell} < r_j$, and $\expect_P[Y_{j, \ell} - Y_{i, k}] < 0$ whenever $r_{\ell} \le r_k \le r_i \le r_j$, with at least one inequality being strict.